peterjc/thapbi-pict/docs/examples/recycled_water/primers.rst

 ``TTTCCGTAGGTGAACCTGCGGAAGGATCATTA`` removed, and instead extended by ``GTGGGGACGAAAGTCTCTGCTTTTAACTAGATAGCAACTTTCAGCAGTGGATGTCTAGGCTC``.

-The abundances are similar but slightly lower - there would have been some minor variants timmed regions which would have been pooled, so with less trimming we tend to get lower counts.
+The abundances are similar but slightly lower - there would have been some minor variation in trimmed regions which would have been pooled, so with less trimming we tend to get lower counts.

 You can verify by NCBI BLAST online that the first and third (the